couldyouhearme/react_login/README.md

     - not use 'form' to wrap
     - no CSS
     - no UI library applied
-# A user can sign in with username and passoword
+    - user can sign in with username and passoword
-# username and password is not validated against specific rules
+    - username and password is not validated against specific rules
-# submit button is disabled if username or passoword is empty
+    - submit button is disabled if username or passoword is empty
-# submit is triggered by user's click event
+    - submit is triggered by user's click event
-# credential is submitted as an object
+    - credential is submitted as an object